ormdb/ormdb/README.md

 ![](https://secure.gravatar.com/avatar/94fac54dbff997be51b5dc0096e0d40b)
-# ORM tool for .Net / .Net.Core
+# Fastest ORM tool for .Net / .Net.Core

 OrmDB is a simple, fast and lightweight embedded .NET ORM tool which was inspired by the equivalent other tools.